ENTPs

 Say you notice a snake in your yard.
 You ask your husband (an ENTP) to kill it.
 I know, this might sound very gender-stereotypical but bear with me.
 You expect him to instantly grab a baseball bat and go out and bludgeon the snake to death.
 Instead, he wants to find out how the snake got in the yard, whether it’s venomous, how best to kill it, how to dispose of it, etc,.
 Introverted thinking wants to have all the data and categories organized before acting.
 Now granted, if the snake was a danger to anyone he would act appropriately and quickly.
 ENTPs are usually quick to act when there’s a danger at hand.

 Because it can take a while for the introverted thinking process to categorize and analyze everything properly, ENTPs can seem slow to make decisions.
 They aren’t ready to commit to things until they have analyzed all the information and figured out what category it belongs in and how truthful it really is.
 Then they have to step outside the box and see if there are any perspectives or angles they aren’t considering.
-Because the analysis is done in an introverted way, much of it isn’t visible to other people.
+Their minds buzz with analysis, but on the outside they may look relaxed and collected.

 Extraverted Feeling

-Because this is the tertiary function of the ENTP and isn’t valued to the same degree that intuition and thinking are, they can suppress it, especially in early life.
+Now ENTPs don’t value Fe to the same degree as they value Intuition or Thinking.
+In fact, they can suppress it, especially in early life.
 As children and teens, ENTPs can seem tactless or insensitive at times because they don’t have a very mature feeling process and may struggle to pick up on other people’s moods and emotions.
 It usually isn’t until mid-life that this function becomes more pronounced and mature.
-The exception to this is when ENTPs are raised in a very feeling-oriented family.
-In these situations, ENTPs may start to develop their feeling side at an earlier age.

 Unhealthy ENTPs can use extraverted feeling in a negative way.
 They may use it to manipulate people to reach a certain goal or to play on their emotions.
 However, this quality should never be considered the norm and is usually a sign of immaturity and poor development.